 The businesses of Automotive Products and Appliance, Commercial and Industrial Products, which we regard as our key growth areas, have been growing faster than initially projected.
 Both businesses are already likely to achieve the sales of ¥600 billion per year.
 Also promising is the Small Precision Motor business that is growing faster.
 Though its target net sales were initially set to ¥400 to ¥600 billion per year, this business is already likely to achieve ¥600 billion, the upper limit of the initial target range, because of strong demand for HDD motors and our successful expansion to the new applications such as tactile devices.

 We have started strategically working on enhancing gross profit ratio, which we believe will be the key to achieving operating profit ratio of 15%.
-Gross profit ratio in FY 2016 increased slightly more than 1% to 23.9% compared to the prior year.
+Gross profit ratio in FY 2016 increased approximately 1% to 23.8% compared to the prior year.
 Our latest target is to improve the ratio to 31% or higher in FY2020.
 Specific actions to be executed in full-scale to achieve this target include expansion of the group-wide in-house component production, and cost reduction of externally procured materials via further group-wide joint purchasing, based on globally consolidated management.
 Furthermore, we will accelerate automation pace at our factories.
 We will introduce to our factories the i611* which can perform manual operations for humans, as well as S-Cart** which is an autonomous-running transportation machine to reduce direct labor cost.
 We aim to achieve the target operating profit ratio of 15% founded on an improvement in gross profit ratio.

 *i611: Compact and light industrial robot manufactured by Nidec